Flying towards hope on the wings of an angel

 There’s an angel in the cockpit.

 The ability to travel easily across the country is something that most of us take for granted.
 But for those whose lives are in turmoil, the financial, physical, and emotional burdens can make ordinary trips extraordinarily difficult.
-That's when they turn to Angel Fight West.
-Our network of 1,900 volunteer pilots fly their own planes and pay for all costs (which average $400 a flight) out of their own pockets, in order to make these critical journeys.
+That’s when they turn to Angel Fight West.
+Our network of 1,400+ volunteer pilots fly their own planes and pay for all costs out of their own pockets, in order to make these critical journeys.

 At our headquarters in Santa Monica, California, our ground team manages the complex system of matching pilots with passengers, coordinating the flights, spreading the word among referral agencies, and continually recruiting new volunteers.